alosaur/alosaur/src/injection/README.md

 You can also use it to register and declare objects that wouldn't be imported by anything else, such as more classes annotated with `@registry` or that are otherwise responsible for registering objects.
 Lastly you might choose to use this to register 3rd party instances instead of the `container.register(...)` method.
-note: if you want this class to be `@Injectableable` you must put the decorator before `@registry`, this annotation is not required though.
+note: if you want this class to be `@Injectable` you must put the decorator before `@registry`, this annotation is not required though.

 ### Resolution